2020 ORAFCS Awards Information:

-Interested in nominating yourself or someone you know for Teacher of the Year?
-Fill out the form here.
+Interested in nominating yourself or someone you know for an ORAFCS 2020 Award?
+Fill out the nomination form here.

 2018 Award Recipients

 Teacher of the Year: Sheila Lenker (center)